MerkulovDaniil/hse24/homework.md

     where $C \in \mathbb{S}^n_{++}, a \in \mathbb{R}^n \neq 0$.
 The answer should not involve inversion of the matrix $C$.

-1. Give an explicit solution to the following QP.
+1. [20 points] Give an explicit solution to the following QP.

     $$
     \begin{split}